Parthenon

 We went back to Plaka afterwards for some more browsing and shopping.
 Our day ended with watching the honor guards at the tomb of the unknown soldier at Syntagma Square.
 This was the end of our visit to Greece.
 Going home was a flight to Dublin with a long layover before reaching home.

 It was enlightening and enriching to experience visiting Greece.
 We experienced the island life of Santorini and Mykonos as well as the urban life of Athens.
-There was definitely more than what we saw in Greece.
-Still, we were thankful for this experience.
+We saw more than what we bargained for and gave us an unforgettable experience.
+For this, we were thankful!

 7 comments